 12 strategies that prevent youth pastors from going crazy:

-- you were the problem to why the other church leaders and churches have wronged and burned you.
+– yYou were the problem to why the other church leaders and churches have wronged and burned you.

-It is helpful becoming aware of what is distorted thinking and combat that with what is true about yourself, your family, and your youth ministry.
+It is helpful to become aware of what is distorted thinking and combat that with what is true about yourself, your family and your youth ministry.
 Don’t let the false reminders win.

 Flatter me, and I may not believe you.
 Criticize me, and I may not like you.
 Ignore me, and I may not forgive you.
 Encourage me, and I may not forget you. – Sir William Arthur